-Chemical labels supplement SDSs and supply concise hazard information on specific chemicals.
-All chemical containers must have either a manufacturer's label or a hand-written label.
+Chemical labels supplement SDSs and provide concise hazard information on the chemicals within the container.
+All chemical containers must have either a manufacturer's label or an employee-generated label.
 Additionally, pipes must be labeled to indicate the contents and direction of flow.

 Manufacturer's labels will suffice for most chemicals.
+These labels should provide:

+- 1. the chemical or trade name:

+- 2. a signal word (e.g., "warning", "danger"), if applicable, to convey the hazard level;

+- 3. hazard statement(s);

+- 4. pictogram(s);

-These labels should provide: 1) the chemical or trade name; 2) a signal word (e.g., "warning", "danger"), if applicable, to convey the hazard level; 3) hazard statement(s); 4) pictogram(s); 5) precautionary statement(s); and 6) name, address, and telephone number of the chemical manufacturer, importer, or other responsible party.
+- 5. precautionary statement(s); and

+- 6. name, address, and telephone number of the chemical manufacturer, importer, or other responsible party.